stephenfloor/tripseq-analysis/README.md

 Plot an individual transcript or all transcripts of a gene.
 Requires input polysome sequencing data (i.e. TrIPseq) or some other distribution.

+Input "tx-to-gene" file should be a file containing four columns: txid, geneid, gene_name, tx_name.
+This can be downloaded from Ensembl Biomart or other sources.

 #### Usage
 ```
 usage: plot_tripseq_transcript.py [-h] -i INPUT [-o OUTPUT] -n NREP --id ID